 “GoDaddy vs. iPage” is a pretty common question for anyone researching their options for web hosting.

 GoDaddy and iPage are two of the best known budget hosts in the world.
 And they are owned respectively by the two of largest web services companies in the world (GoDaddy Group and Endurance International).

 They are both “go-to” brands for business owners looking for simple, affordable hosting.
 And yet – they are different companies with different brands.
 When you are choosing a website host – you still have to end up choosing which company to go with.

 I have current clients who use (and like) GoDaddy hosting.
-Although this site runs on InMotion Hosting (which I’ll mention later) – I also used iPage for a couple small projects.
+Although this site runs on InMotion Hosting (which I’ll mention later) – I have also used iPage for a couple small projects.
 I wrote a full iPage review here.